Have you ever made any entrepreneurship mistakes in your business?

 But fail to adequately put it into practice what they have learned so they can benefit from it by growing their businesses.

 Appearing as if you are so busy, yet no work of real substance is being done.

-Watch what work you are doing as it may be redundant or have no significant importance towards helping you accomplishing goals for your business.
+Watch what work you are doing as it may be redundant or have no significant importance towards helping you accomplish goals for your business.

 Get the balance right, by applying 20 % learning and 80% doing.

 The aim here is to be productive by producing more work for less time.

 This can be achieved by setting daily goals where you focus on the tasks you need to complete for the day and tick them off as you finish them.

 I personally use it at work as well as for my business.

 Set all your tasks for the day, week or month in one column, As you finish one task, move it to the done list and repeat the cycle for the next item in the list.

 You can join by signing up for a free account from Trello.com.